Paloma San Basilio

-Paloma Cecilia San Basilio Martínez (born November 22, 1950), known as Paloma San Basilio ([paˈloma sam baˈsiljo]), is a Spanish singer, songwriter, producer and actress.
-She was awarded with a Latin Grammy Lifetime Achievement Award for contributions to Latin music.
-She has sold millions of records throughout her career, with styles that range from melodic songs to pop.
+Paloma Cecilia San Basilio Martínez (born 22 November 1950), known as Paloma San Basilio ([paˈloma sam baˈsiljo]), is a Spanish singer.
+She is a recipient of the Latin Grammy Lifetime Achievement Award for her valuable contributions to Latin music.
+She has sold over 16 million records throughout her career, with styles that range from melodic songs to pop.
 She often appeared in various musicals such as the Spanish-language premiere production of Andrew Lloyd Webber's Evita in Madrid.
 Some other musical theater works include Man of La Mancha, My Fair Lady, Victor/Victoria, and Sunset Boulevard.

 She announced her retirement in 2013, touring in Europe and America.
 She is currently doing a symphonic tour in Colombia, where she will be stopping in Armenia, Cali, Bucaramanga, Pereira, Bogotá, Medellín and Manizales as one of her last musical projects in her artistic life.

 Life

 In the early 1970s, she married the athlete Ignacio Gómez Pellico; they divorced shortly after.
 She had a daughter from that marriage, Ivana.
 Paloma later started a relationship with businessman Claudio Rey; they have been together for over 30 years.
 Paloma prefers to keep her personal and private lives separated.
 She rarely speaks about her private affairs, yet she is respected by journalists.
 She has a cordial relationship with the press, and she received the award Premio Naranja in the ‘80s, an award granted by journalists to those public figures with whom they better relate.